-The answer is a resounding yes To the former and no To the latter.
+The answer is a resounding yes to the former and no to the latter.
 A cover letter has a completely different function than your resume, and without one you can seriously hamper your opportunities.

 Your cover letter gives you the opportunity to tell your story: why you’re interested in that company and that position, what makes you unique as a candidate, which skills you have that directly match what they are looking for, and why they should hire you, rather than someone else.
 Without a cover letter, you’re flattened into a list of educational accomplishments, rather than a dynamic individual.

 So what should be included in your cover letter?
-The checklist below is a good starting point, but make sure to review our sample letters on the Career Services webpage and to schedule an appointment to work on yours!
+The checklist below is a good starting point, but make sure to review our sample letters on the Career Services webpage and schedule an appointment to work on yours!

 Cover Letter Checklist

 - I’ve addressed it to an actual person, not just “To Whom It May Concern” or “Dear Hiring Committee”

 - My first paragraph connects me to the company via my history, interests, location, or field and provides context for my interest in their organization

 - My second paragraph speaks directly to my interest in the position I am applying for, and includes references to the goals, mission, and services of the company.